leeeeeeeeujin-ctrl/starbase/ai-roomchat/docs/WORKSPACE_EDITOR_RUNTIME.md

     - A `Commit & Push` button.
   - When `Commit & Push` is clicked:
     - Fetches the current workspace files snapshot (`filesForSave` via `CodeWorkspaceProvider`).
-    - Calls a dedicated GitHub commit API endpoint (planned: `/api/github/commit`) which:
+    - Calls a dedicated GitHub commit API endpoint (`/api/github/commit`) which:
       - Creates/updates files in the linked repo/branch.
       - Creates a Git commit with the provided message.
       - Returns commit metadata (for example SHA and HTML URL).